m-barthelemy/AcmeSwift/README.md

 ```swift
 let finalizedOrder = try await acme.orders.finalize(order: order, withPemCsr: "...")
 ```
-The CSR must contain all the DNS names requested by the Order in the SAN (subjectAltName) field.
+The CSR must contain all the DNS names requested by the Order in its SAN (subjectAltName) field.
 > Note: AcmeSwift currently doesn't implement any way of generating CSRs or private keys.